 One of the best activities in Southern California during winter is sledding the sand berms on various beaches on the Pacific Coast Highway.
 Our favorite beach to sand sled is Zuma, but for something a little closer, head to Venice beach.
 For more information, read our post on Sand Sledding in Los Angeles.

-Have more to add?
+Did I miss your favorite holiday event?
 Leave a comment and I will update the page.

 If You Enjoyed This Post, Sign Up To Receive Posts By Email or...